thestriver/AWS_SSA/AWS_SSA.md

 Expedited — Expedited retrievals allow you to quickly access your data when occasional urgent requests for a subset of archives are required.
 For all but the largest archives (250 MB+), data accessed using Expedited retrievals are typically made available within 1–5 minutes.
 Provisioned Capacity ensures that retrieval capacity for Expedited retrievals is available when you need it.
 For more information, see Provisioned Capacity.

-Standard — Standard retrievals allow you to access any of your archives within several hours.
-Standard retrievals typically complete within 3–5 hours.
+Standard — Standard retrievals allow you to access any of your archives   within 3–5 hours.
 This is the default option for retrieval requests that do not specify the retrieval option.

 Bulk — Bulk retrievals are S3 Glacier’s lowest-cost retrieval option, which you can use to retrieve large amounts, even petabytes, of data inexpensively in a day.
 Bulk retrievals typically complete within 5–12 hours.